Wednesday, 4 June 2014

-My new book, 'Cornwall In The First World War', was recently published by Truran.
-With 112 pages and 100 images, you'll find it in bookshops across the Duchy and on line at Waterstones with free UK post: http://bit.ly/I47c9p
+My new book, 'Cornwall In The First World War', is published by Truran.
+With 112 pages and 100 images, you'll find it in bookshops across the Duchy.
+It's also available on line through Waterstones, with free UK post: http://bit.ly/I47c9p